tensorflow/docs/tools/tensorflow_docs/tools/README.md

 ### Pre-commit

-You can set up the nbfmt tool as a pre-commit check in other repos.
+You can set up the `nbfmt` tool as a pre-commit check in other repos.
 To do this, use a standard Git hook or use the [https://pre-commit.com/](https://pre-commit.com/) framework to create the hook for you.

-If you want to use pre-commit to handle the hook installation for you, include the .pre-commit-config.yaml file in your repo with the following contents:
+If you want to use pre-commit to handle the hook installation for you, include the [.pre-commit-hooks.yaml](./.pre-commit-hooks.yaml) file in your repo with the following contents:

 ```
 repos: